 What Is A Structural Engineer And How Much Do They Cost To Hire?

 Many people would question why they need a structural engineer; however, this is an essential part of the development process and essentially ensures that your new build won’t fall down.
-Structural engineers are trained to assess every aspect of a new build or extension, in order to determine its durability and strength.
+Structural engineers are trained to assess every aspect of a new build or house extension London, including loft conversions London and double storey extensions in order to determine its durability and strength.
 They will be able to advise you on exactly which materials to use for your supporting beams and where to put them.
 They’ll also know whether your foundations are strong enough or whether you will need any special reinforcement to make the project safe.
 You may have your heart set on floor to ceiling glass walls, but your structural engineer will be able to advise whether they are actually a possibility in your project.

 What’s The Cost Of A Structural Engineer?